 Washington, D.C.
 20001

-In addition, each paper and faculty sponsor communication should be transmitted electronically, in MS Word, to Ms. Moore at: email@example.com.
+In addition, each paper and faculty sponsor communication should be transmitted electronically, in MS Word, to Mrs. Kiedrowski at: firstname.lastname@example.org.

 7. Cover page information.
 Each submitted paper shall have a cover page which includes (i) the title of the article; (ii) the name, law school and class, address, phone number and e-mail address of the submitting student; and (iii) the name, address, phone number and e-mail address of the faculty sponsor.
 The names of the student, faculty sponsor or their school should not otherwise appear in the paper text or footnotes of the paper.